tgambim/vs-tech-challenge/README.md

 class with all the basic operations I needed: list, find, and save.
 All the data is stored in a HashMap using the entity ID as the key.
 This was done to improve the performance of find-by-ID operations, as the HashMap provides constant time for get operations.
-The InMemoryRepository also implements the [Repository](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fdata%2FRepository.java) interface, so replacing it with a database repository should be straightforward as long as the new repository implements the RepositoryInterface.
+The InMemoryRepository also implements the [Repository](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fdata%2FRepository.java) interface, so replacing it with a database repository should be straightforward as long as the new repository implements the Repository interface.

 The InMemoryRepository can store any class that extends the Entity class.
 I implemented it this way to reuse the repository across all models and ensure that all stored models have an ID.

 I also built a [FileSeeder](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fdata%2FFileSeeder.java) that can be used to seed data from a
-JSON file to a repository.
+JSON file to a repository when the application starts.
 It was built using Generics to be reusable for any model and its respective repository.